microsoft/DonorEngagementAssistant/README.md

 ## Environment Variables

-- AI Letter Generator URL – the URL of the Canvas App in the deployed environment
+- AI Letter Generator URL: the URL of the Canvas App in the deployed environment (You can leave this blank.
+It will be filled in later)
-- Azure OpenAI Host URL – the endpoint of your Azure OpenAI instance
+- Azure OpenAI Base URL: the partial URL of a deployed model, e.g. “openai/deployments/gpt-turbo” (**remove all slashes**)
-- Azure OpenAI Host URL – the partial URL of a deployed model, e.g. “openai/deployments/gpt-turbo/”
+- Azure OpenAI Host URL: the endpoint of your Azure OpenAI instance, e.g. "mydeployment.openai.azure.com" (**remove all slashes**)

 ## Manual Solution Installation